PortalTelemedicina/vuejs-test/README.md

 > * Show if the mission was successful or not
 > * Info about the payload if it has one
 > * Info about the crew if it has one
-> * Allowing to search for a launch is a PLUS
+> * Allowing the user to search for a launch is a PLUS
 >
 > 2. List of the past Launches
 > * Add some details about the launch